-1. Complete all assignments per the course syllabus at a satisfactory level.
-Complete all Learning Tasks per the Learning Plan.
+- 1. Complete all assignments per the course syllabus at a satisfactory level.
+Complete all Learning Tasks per the Learning Plan. - a.

-- a.
 Extension of due dates may be negotiated with instructor in extreme circumstances. - b.
 25% or more of assignments turned in late results in a failing grade. - 2.
 Achieve a rating of 3 or higher for all competencies on the Learning Plan. - 3.
 Complete 250 clock hours - 4.
 Students must pass Field 2 to proceed to Field 3.

-- a.
+- Field 3: - 1.
+Complete all assignments per the course syllabus at a satisfactory level.
+Complete all Learning Tasks per the Learning Plan. - a.
 Extension of due dates may be negotiated with instructor in extreme circumstances. - b.
 25% or more of assignments turned in late results in a failing grade. - 2.
-Achieve a rating of 3 or higher for competencies.

-a.
-A rating of 1 or 2 (at either Midterm or Final) requires a Student Support Plan.
-A student may still pass the course.

-b.
-A rating of 1 in 100% of tasks on the Learning Plan for any one competency will result in a failing grade.

-- 3. Complete 250 clock hours. - 4.
-Students must pass Field 3 to proceed to Field 4.

-Field 4: 1.
+Achieve a rating of 3 or higher for competencies. - a.
+A rating of 1 or 2 (at either Midterm or Final) requires a Student Support Plan. - A student may still pass the course. - b.
+A rating of 1 in 100% of tasks on the Learning Plan for any one competency will result in a failing grade. - 3.
+Complete 250 clock hours. - 4.
+Students must pass Field 3 to proceed to Field 4. - Field 4: - 1.
 Complete all assignments per the course syllabus at a satisfactory level.
-Complete all Learning Tasks per the Learning Plan.
+Complete all Learning Tasks per the Learning Plan. - a.

-- a.
 Extension of due dates may be negotiated with instructor in extreme circumstances. - b.
 25% or more of assignments turned in late results in a failing grade. - 2.
 Achieve a rating of 3 or higher for all competencies. - 3.
 Complete 250 clock hours - 4.
 Students must pass Field 4 to graduate from the program.